 Brian Glick, Stage Director I Biography

 Brian is the Founder and Artistic Director of Revival Theatre Company.
 During the past 10 years he has directed more than 30 stage productions, earning him high praise for his dynamic and richly layered productions.
-The Gazette wrote, "Artistic Director Brian Glick has a knack for his wonderful elite talent for his productions on stage and behind the scenes..." and In recent seasons, Brian has directed the midwest premiere of Dogfight and staged the Iowa premieres of White Christmas and Violet.
-Next season, Brian will direct new productions of Grey Gardens and Victor/Victoria.
+The Gazette wrote, "Artistic Director Brian Glick has a knack for his wonderful elite talent for his productions on stage and behind the scenes..." and In recent seasons, Brian has directed the midwest premiere of Dogfight and staged the Iowa premieres of White Christmas and Grey Gardens.
 Brian has developed musical pieces in non-traditional spaces, creating intimate and contemporary experiences for the actors and the audience.

 As a freelance director, Brian has worked on operas, musicals, and plays.
 Brian produced and directed Side Show as a fundraiser for Families Helping Families and Baby for The Young Parents Network.
 Most recent credits include: Jim McDonough's Holiday Grande tour, Victor/Victoria, Parade In Concert, Evita, and Funny Girl with RTC, Amy at the Opus, working with Orchestra Iowa on A Sondheim Cabaret, working on La Boehme, Carmen, Don Giovanni and La Traviata with the Cedar Rapids Opera Theatre.